Johnny Kidd & the Pirates: Post-Kidd – The Pirates

-The best-known line-up of the Pirates, and also the only line-up ever given Johnny Kidd's blessing to retain and to record under the name "The Pirates" (Mick Green, Johnny Spence and Frank Farley) reformed in 1976.
-They released four albums; Out of Their Skulls (1977), reaching number 57 in the UK Albums Chart, Skull Wars (1978), Happy Birthday Rock'n'Roll (1979) and A Fistful of Dubloons (1981).
-Some original songs, but mostly R’n’R/R&B classics.
+The best-known line-up of the Pirates, and also the only line-up ever given Johnny Kidd's blessing to retain and to record under the name "The Pirates" (Mick Green, Johnny Spence and Frank Farley), re-formed in 1976.
+They released four albums: Out of Their Skulls (1977), reaching number 57 in the UK Albums Chart, Skull Wars (1978), Happy Birthday Rock'n'Roll (1979) and A Fistful of Dubloons (1981).
+These contained some original songs, but mostly R’n’R/R&B classics.
 Out of Their Skulls and Skull Wars featured a mixture of live and studio tracks.

-They played at 'Front Row Festival', a three-week event at the Hope and Anchor, Islington in late 1977, which resulted in the band's inclusion, alongside Wilko Johnson, The Only Ones, the Saints, the Stranglers, X-Ray Spex, and XTC, on a hit double album of recordings from the festival.
+They played at Front Row Festival, a three-week event at the Hope and Anchor, Islington in late 1977, which resulted in the band's inclusion, alongside Wilko Johnson, The Only Ones, The Saints, the Stranglers, X-Ray Spex, and XTC, on a hit double album of recordings from the festival.
 The Hope & Anchor Front Row Festival compilation LP (1978) reached number 28 in the UK Albums Chart.
 The original line-up featuring Spence, Green and Farley also had two tracks on each of compilation albums It’s Rock’n’Roll (1977) and The London R & B Sessions (1980).

-This line-up did its final gig in 1983 (until reforming for the third time in 1999, releasing Live In Japan 2000 (2002)).
-After 1983 The Pirates kept going on every now and then with many various lines-up, always including Mick Green, in the 1980s and early 1990s with John Gustafson (The Big Three, Roxy Music) on bass and vocals with various different drummers.
-Then in 1996–1998 with Björn Anders (bass/vocals) and Romek Parol (drums), before reforming with the Green, Spence and Farley line-up in 1999, which continued to perform until 2005.
-Due to ill-health Frank Farley retired from the live circuit in 2005, to be replaced by Mike Roberts.
-With Mike Roberts Johnny Spence and Mick Green, they continued a few more years.
+This line-up did its final gig in 1983 (until re-forming for the third time in 1999, releasing Live In Japan 2000 (2002)).
+After 1983, The Pirates kept going on every now and then with various lines-up, always including Mick Green, in the 1980s and early 1990s with John Gustafson (The Big Three, Roxy Music) on bass and vocals with different drummers.
+Then, in 1996–1998, they appeared with Björn Anders (bass/vocals) and Romek Parol (drums), before re-forming with the Green, Spence and Farley line-up in 1999, which continued to perform until 2005.
+Due to ill health, Frank Farley retired from the live circuit in 2005, to be replaced by Mike Roberts.
+With Mike Roberts, Johnny Spence and Mick Green, they continued a few more years.